Shahid412/keep-system-active/README.md

 2. Clone this repository or download the script file.
 3. Navigate to the project directory in your terminal.
 4. Run `npm install` to install the required dependencies (`robotjs`).
+5. Install Python 2.x and Visual Studio Build Tools as dependencies in case above installation fails.

 ## Usage